AyoubKaz07/Basic-KV-Store/README.md

 1. **Basic In-Memory Key/Value Store:** Creation of a simple, in-memory key/value store with experimentation on concurrent data reading and writing mechanisms.

-2. **Disk-Based Storage Engine for Read-Only Key/Value Data:** Development of a persistent storage engine for random reads of key/value data, addressing challenges associated with disk-based storage.
-(My biggest focus)
+2. **Disk-Based Storage Engine for Read-Only Key/Value Data:** Development of a persistent storage engine for random reads of key/value data.
+(Main focus)

 I think this was the wrong way to do it. we go next